The best local moving companies in West Virginia

 - In the last presidential election, both West Virginia and Michigan voted Republican.

-- In Michigan, it snows about 64 inches annually while West Virginia gets only about 33 inches of snow.
-With the additional snow you'll enjoy picturesque winters and fun seasonal activities, but you’ll also need to prepare for more maintenance, planning, and cold-weather gear.
+- In Michigan, it snows about 64 inches annually while West Virginia gets only about 33 inches.
+With the additional snow you’ll enjoy picturesque winters and fun seasonal activities, but you’ll also need to prepare for more maintenance, planning, and cold-weather gear.

-- Michigan has a higher crime rate than West Virginia with a crime index of 19.98 vs. 17.47.
-A higher state-level crime rate shouldn’t be a dealbreaker, but it should prompt you to dig deeper into local safety conditions, choose your neighborhood wisely, and consider the impact on your lifestyle.
+- Michigan reports a higher crime rate than West Virginia, with a crime index of 19.98 versus 17.47.
+A higher statewide rate shouldn’t automatically deter you from moving, but it’s wise to look into specific neighborhoods, stay informed about local safety, and consider how it could impact your daily routine.

 Comparing the pros of West Virginia vs. Michigan